ali5ter/ubuntu_install_tools/README.md

 machine and registers it with the ESXi system.
 The the `default.vmx` file provides the template of required metadata.

-If you're using the unattended isntallation ISOs described above, assuming SSH and ESXi Shell is enabled, upload them to your ESXi datastore
+If you're using the unattended installation ISOs described above, assuming SSH and ESXi Shell is enabled, upload them to your ESXi datastore

     scp /tmp/*unattended.iso root@esxi-001.foo.com:/vmfs/volumes/datastore1/ISOs/